"Who on earth is this bloke?" How Andoni Iraola went from a horror start to the top of Liverpool and Bayer Leverkusen's wish lists | Goal.com

 Unbeaten since January, the Cherries have climbed from 15th to 6th place.

-When Iraola arrived at the Cherries from Rayo Vallecano in the summer of 2023, the opening matches were a nightmare: no wins in the first nine outings, six of them defeats, and a clear lack of harmony between the new head coach and the squad.
+Things began poorly when Iraola joined the Cherries from Rayo Vallecano in the summer of 2023.
+The team failed to win any of their first nine matches—losing six—and the new head coach and the squad didn't seem to click.

 "When I arrived, you were probably all asking yourselves, 'Who on earth is this bloke?'"
 Iraola laughed.
 "But now we're in the Europa League, and maybe we can achieve even more this coming weekend."

-Although they ultimately missed out on the Champions League, finishing sixth secured the club's first-ever European berth—an extraordinary achievement for a side that, just 15 years earlier, was battling relegation in England's fourth tier with a 17-point penalty.
+Although they ultimately missed out on the Champions League, sixth place secures the club's first European berth—an extraordinary achievement for a side that, hamstrung by finances, was battling relegation in the fourth tier with a 17-point penalty just 15 years earlier.

 From 3 January—when they lost 2-3 to Arsenal—until the season's end, Bournemouth went 18 matches unbeaten, climbing from 15th place into the top third of the Premier League.